 5. ORGANIZATION.
 I *hate* organizing components.
 I once tried using one of those shelving units with little drawers and it sucked.
 Bulky, clumsy, and never enough drawers.
 Recently I ran across this idea of using baseball card holders with a 3 ring binder, which sounds like an excellent idea.
 This way I can tag and bag components as needed, and it is cheap and portable.
 I'm looking forward to trying it out.
 It might even make sense to have mini-binders for each project.

 6. TOOLS.
 Good tools make life easier and projects more enjoyable to work on.
 No extra skill points are awarded for building your circuit with a snub nosed 10 watt Radioshack iron!
 Research and take advantage of other people's experience, knowledge, and tools available online.
-For instance, this online resistor calculator is outstanding, and this soldering iron is a good value.
-There are also many software tools for circuit simulations and sketches, like LTSpice, NGSpice and CircuitLab - though unfortunately I have not found many for the Mac platform.
+For instance, this online resistor calculator is outstanding, and this soldering iron with temperature dial is a good value.
+There are also many software tools for PCB development, circuit simulations and sketches, like KiCAD, LTSpice, NGSpice and CircuitLab.
 Figure out the tools you need and get the best ones you can afford.